Quality traffic means more conversions, more sales, and a better digital marketing strategy overall.

 When it comes to traffic, it’s not simply about how much you drive — but about how much of the right kind you drive.
-Want to know how to do it right?
+Wondering how to do it right?
 Read on.

 Shift your mindset — and (potentially) your strategy

-Digital marketing is a numbers game, so you naturally want your traffic numbers to grow.
+Digital marketing is a numbers game.
+Naturally, you want your traffic numbers to grow.
 But while traffic itself matters, it shouldn’t be your main focus.

 - lead scoring

 - UTM tracking